aashiquemasum/Java-Assignment-02/README.md

 12)What data type would you use for storing the number of students in a class?

+Int

-What data type would you use for storing the average test score in a class?
+13)What data type would you use for storing the average test score in a class?

+long int

-How would you declare a variable storing the tax rate?
+14)How would you declare a variable storing the tax rate?

+double taxRate = 5.1;

-How would you declare a variable that tells the grade (A, B, C, or D) of students?
+15)How would you declare a variable that tells the grade (A, B, C, or D) of students?

+A variable is a symbolic name for (or reference to) information.
+The variable's name represents what information the variable contains.
+They are called variables because the represented information can change but the operations on the variable remain the same.
+In general, a program should be written with "Symbolic" notation, such that a statement is always true symbolically.
+For example if I want to know the average of two grades, We can write "average = (grade_1 + grade_2) / 2.0;" and the variable average will then contain the average grade regardless of the scores stored in the variables, grade_1 and grade_2.

-List the name conventions you learned in class about variables.
+16)List the name conventions you learned in class about variables.

+For variables, the Java naming convention is to always start with a lowercase letter and then capitalize the first letter of every subsequent word.
+Variables in Java are not allowed to contain white space, so variables made from compound words are to be written with a lower camel case syntax.

-Name the Data type used for an object 'Pen'.
+17)Name the Data type used for an object 'Pen'.

+Object Data Type: These are also referred to as Non-primitive or Reference Data Type.
+They are so-called because they refer to any particular objects.
+Unlike the primitive data types, the non-primitive ones are created by the users in Java.
+Examples include arrays, strings, classes, interfaces etc.

-Write a program and declare the variable of each data type you learned in class.
+18)Write a program and declare the variable of each data type you learned in class.
 Initialize each variable with appropriate values and print them.

 Write a program to print your name, email, address, phone number, and id.
 What do you understand by typecasting?
 In which type casting Java automatically converts one data type to another data type?